I didn’t expect to be called “sweetheart” by strangers.

 We didn’t expect to have trouble finding potable water.

 RVers should be aware that potable water is not always available, even in campgrounds.
 There are boil-water advisories in many areas so we had to buy and carry separate drinking water.
 We found this particularly surprising given the millions of acres of natural habitat including thousands of freshwater lakes.

 The drinking water situation varies from one community to another but seems especially prevalent on the west coast where some communities have been living with a boil-water advisory for decades.
 Why?
 One person told us it’s because the island is a rock, and they rely heavily on groundwater, which is easily contaminated.
 The infrastructure is old and crumbling and, although water is tested regularly, there’s a lack of funds and resources to fix the problems.

 We didn’t expect to plan our route around propane and laundry.

 RV propane and laundromats are in short supply.
 There are only 9 businesses across the province that can fill an RV propane tank.
 They’re all close to the Trans Canada Highway (TCH) and often not regular service stations so they close on weekends.
-The listing on this web site seems accurate.

 Strangely, and equally inconvenient, laundromats are also few and far between.
 Corner Brook (32,000 population) has only one.
 And it’s tucked away on a residential street.
 Gander (11,000 population) has none.
 We were lucky to find the only laundromat in Clarenville (6,300 population).
 Heck, our own small hometown in Ontario has three!
 I presume Newfoundlanders all have laundry facilities at home and don’t mind washing by hand if their machine is down.
 And, do they even have dryers?
 After all, one of the symbols of the province is clothes on the line.